The keys to effective service design

 And finally, you’ll learn how to choose the best tools and techniques to combine for different projects in order to create a service-design blueprint that truly helps create a shared frame of reference for your team, provide overview, and pinpoint problems waiting for an innovative service solution!

-This will be a hybrid event including the in-person presentation and exercises in Prague with participation from online attendees via Eventee platform.
+This will only be available for conference participants who attend on-site.
 Our goal is to help you internalize the key features of service design so you can provide greater value for your employer, team, and clients from the very next day.
 Depending on the uncertain factors regarding the pandemic and our ability to do group work, there may be one or more simple homework assignments (about 45 minutes in all) that should be carried out prior to the workshop.

 WHO SHOULD ATTEND